gau-nernst/centernet-lightning/README.md

 Unsupported features from original CenterNet:

 - Deformable convolution (DCN).
 There are implementations from Torchvision 0.8+, Detectron2, and MMCV.
-- Deep layer aggregation (DLA)
+- Deep layer aggregation (DLA).
+Available from timm

-Notable modifications:
+There are 2 methods to render target heatmap

-- Focal loss: use `torch.logsigmoid()` to improve numerical stability when calculating focal loss.
-[CenterNet-better-plus](https://github.com/lbin/CenterNet-better-plus) and [Simple-CenterNet](https://github.com/developer0hye/Simple-CenterNet) clamp input tensor.
+- CornerNet method

-**Target heatmap** There are two versions implemented here, one from CornerNet, which original CenterNet uses, and one from TTFNet.
-Since CenterNet takes a lot of work from CornerNet, I believe this target heatmap is not quite appropriate, because CenterNet and CornerNet tries to predict different types of heatmap.
-Moreover, the CornerNet target heatmap produces very small Gaussian kernel, which further slow down convergence.
+- TTFNet method

 ### Dataset